 [checkbox list_2 "My list number 2 label"]

-and change the number to match the Newsletter list number you want to add.
-Of course if you use numbers of private lists, the selection will be ignored.
+and change the number of the list name to match the Newsletter list number you want to add.

 List selection as dropdown